 Based on historical documentation, increased incidences of infestation throughout New York and the overall impact of changing climate trends, it is estimated that Tompkins County and all its jurisdictions will continue to experience infestation events that may induce secondary hazards and health threats to the County population if infestations are not prevented, controlled or eradicated effectively.
-The Planning Partnership views this as a "frequent" hazard of concern (hazard event that occurs from once in 10 years to once in 100 years).
+The lack of enforcement and regulatory approaches to stop the spread poses a significant concern.
+The Planning Partnership views this as a "frequent" hazard of concern (hazard event that occurs from once in 10 years to once in 100 years) and will lead to cascading hazard impacts.